Fast Facts: Harrisburg University of Science and Technology at a Glance

 - Undergraduate Student Body is 49% female, and 49% minority

 - Receive an exclusive experiential science & technology education in the Philadelphia-to-Pittsburgh corridor

 - Are taught & mentored by corporate-anchored faculty

 - Are hosted as interns by these same corporations of the region

-- Are a diverse base of young people meeting the needs, as identified by the White House in 2009, for expertise in the STEM disciplines – science, technology, engineering & math
+- Are a diverse base of young people meeting the needs for expertise in the STEM disciplines - science, technology, engineering & math

 - Bachelor of Science (B.S.) degrees awarded in Analytics, Biotechnology and Biosciences, Computer and Information Sciences, Management and eBusiness, Geospatial Technology, Interactive Media, and Integrative Sciences

 - Master of Science (M.S.) degrees awarded in Analytics, Information Systems Engineering and Management, Project Management, and Learning Technologies

 - Harrisburg University is home to the Center for Advanced Entertainment and Learning Technologies, The Consumer Insights Research Lab, The Government Technology Institute, The Geospatial Technology Center, The Food Science and Technology Center, and the National Center for Science and Civic Engagement (NCSCE).
 NCSCE's projects include the National Science Foundation-funded Science Education for New Civic Engagements and Responsibilities (SENCER)